JacobJaffe/pointer-lock-controls-offset-example/README.md

 By setting the offset to be the middle of the canvas, the offset is ignored, and the raycasts operate as expected.

-This is demod here by having the raycasted mouse location tracked with a `red circle`, and the expected raycast location tracked with a `black reticle`.
+This is demo'd here by having the raycasted mouse location tracked with a `red circle`, and the expected raycast location tracked with a `black reticle`.

 ## Without Offsetting